DevilishSpirits/arcollect/packaging/README.md

 **Warning!** In addition of the application, some other libraries may be built and takes a lot of disk spaces, 2GB of disk space should be sufficient for worst cases.

 ## How to generate a package for my system ?
-Don't immediately configure and build the project, package generation is likely to redo this from scratch and there is some configuration you must change.
+Don't immediately configure and build the project, there is special configuratino that you must change.
 Install Meson and follow system specific instructions.
 You should also take a look in [`.github/workflows/release.yml`](https://github.com/DevilishSpirits/arcollect/blob/master/.github/workflows/release.yml) to see how releases are made, it may contain workaround missing there.
 ```sh
 	# Ensure that you have a working version of Meson
 	pip3 install meson>=0.59.0